treyg/synology-photos-memories/README.md

 # Synology Photos Memories

 This is a node JS/docker app that fills the void for synology photos lacking a memory feature similar to Google photos.
 The simple solution that I've found is to use the [unofficial api](https://github.com/zeichensatz/SynologyPhotosAPI) to fetch the photos in a given timeframe, and send an email with working web links to those photos.
+Furthermore NodeJS serves a web page where these photos can be accessed.

 ## Hosting on your NAS